-- Parents are required to report a communicable disease to the school as soon as it is diagnosed. - The school is required to report all communicable diseases to the Grand Traverse Health Department.
+- Parents are required to report a communicable disease to the school as soon as it is diagnosed.
+This includes, but is not limited to COVID-19, Strep throat, Influenza, etc. - The school is required to report all communicable diseases to the Grand Traverse Health Department.

-COVID-19 - Additional Isolation and Quarantine Guidelines
+COVID-19 - Additional Information:

-- Anyone diagnosed with COVID-19 is required to notify the school upon diagnosis. - If experiencing symptoms, you must stay home until your symptoms have subsided. - The fever must be gone for at least 24 hours without the use of fever-reducing medication - Other major symptoms must be gone - Lingering cough or runny nose are not considered "major symptoms". - Masking is recommended upon return for: - 10 days from the date of symptom onset or positive test
+- If experiencing symptoms, you must stay home until your symptoms have subsided. - The fever must be gone for at least 24 hours without the use of fever-reducing medication - Other major symptoms must be gone - Lingering cough or runny nose are not considered "major symptoms". - Masking is per your discretion and recommended upon return for: - 10 days from the date of symptom onset or positive test